-Purpose of this Project
+Purpose of this Monograph

 Given the complexity of the Social Security program and the technical nature of the OCACT analyses under which members of Congress formulate legislation, it can be difficult for the public to make informed judgments on these proposals.
-The Social Security Committee of the American Academy of Actuaries (the Committee) has written this monograph in an effort to provide the public and public policymakers with an analysis in graphical form of a sample of proposals incorporating commonly discussed reform provisions, with particular emphasis on how each proposal would affect the balance between individual equity and social adequacy compared to the current benefit and tax schedule.
-The Committee hopes that this analysis will provide useful information on the merits of the proposals.
+The Social Security Committee of the American Academy of Actuaries (the committee) has prepared this monograph to provide the public and public policymakers with a more accessible analysis of a sample of proposals that incorporate commonly discussed reform provisions, with an emphasis on how each proposal would affect the balance between individual equity and social adequacy compared to the current benefit and tax schedule.
+This analysis is summarized in a series of graphs at the end of the monograph.
+Much of the following material explains how these graphs are constructed and how they should be interpreted.
+The committee hopes that this analysis will provide useful information on the merits of the proposals.